elpop/ga_cli/README.md

             ring.

     -verbose or -v
-            Show progress when using -import, -export, -add, -remove and -qr options
+            Show progress when using -import, -export, -add, and -remove options

     -help or -h or -?